Vijayendar0622/Titanic-predictions/README.md

 # Titanic-predictions
-using different methods to predict and increase the accuracy
+using different methods on train and test datasets of titanic dataset from kaggle and finding accuracy .